 Let us review the data chain for the Tianlai cylinder interferometer.
 The voltages from 92 dual polarization telescope feeds are mixed down from 700-800MHz and digitally recorded.
 This time stream are FFT'd into 1024 frequency channels.
 Each channelized time stream is then correlated with the channelized time stream from every other feed.
-These correlations or "visibilities" are averaged over 1 second intervals and eventually written to tape which are shipped to the National Astronomical Observatories of China in Beijing where rudimentary removal of RFI (radio frequency interference) is done and the data is then average (reduced) to about 1 minute.
-The 1 minute time ordered data (TOD) is written to tapes and then shipped to Fermilab where they are "archived".
-At Fermilab the TOD is searched for residual RFI, self calibrated, and weighted.
-This refined TOD is broken into 1 sidereal day lengths and co-added into a an "average sidereal day's data" or "accumulated calibrated data cube" (ACDC) as well as a noise model for the ACDC.
-The ACDC is about 10TByte in size and is a most rudimentary image of the raw data.
-However as the data accumulates the noise contribution will decrease and will eventually be dominated by foreground (not 21cm emission).
+These correlations or "visibilities" are averaged over 1 second intervals and eventually written to tapes or disks which are shipped to the National Astronomical Observatories of China in Beijing.
+Copies of this data are written to tapes and shipped to Fermilab.
+The 1Hz time ordered data (TOD) is written to tapes and then shipped to Fermilab where they are "archived".
+At Fermilab the TOD is searched for RFI (radio frequency interference) which if flagged, self calibrated, and weighted and then averaged over a time interval (to be determined but at least a minute).
+This refined TOD is broken into 1 sidereal day lengths and co-added into an "average sidereal day's data" (ASD) as well as a noise model for the ASD.
+The ASD is about 10TByte in size and is a rudimentary image of the raw data.
+However as the data accumulates the noise contribution will decrease and will eventually be dominated by foregrounds with the 21cm emission being a minor component which must be extracted.

-Going from the ACDC to a 3D map is the trickiest part of the data chain.
-One must deconvolve the interferometric beam pattern in such a way as to "line up" synthesized beam patterns at all the different frequency channels.
-The foregrounds which have very smooth spectrum in the frequency direction (but not the spatial direction) can then be subtracted by low pass filtering in the channel direction.
+Going from the ASD to a 3D map is the trickiest part of the data chain.
+One must deconvolve the interferometric beam pattern in such a way as to "line up" synthesized beam patterns in all the different frequency channels.
+The foregrounds which have a very smooth spectrum in the frequency direction (but not the spatial direction) can then be subtracted by low pass filtering in the channel direction.
 This lining up / low pass filtering can be done in different ways.
-One is the the signal-to-foreground Karhunen-Loeve method developed with the PI and another is the purification technique developed with the PI.
+One is the the signal-to-foreground Karhunen-Loeve method developed with the PI, there is another method develop by Co-I Ansari and a similar purification technique developed by the PI.
+We will try them all.
 The residual after low pass filtering should be a filtered image of the 21cm emission in redshift space, i.e. a real 3D map of the neutral hydrogen distribution.
 This will be accompanied by a noise model.
 The 3D map will be noisy even after a years data, but the power spectrum should have high signal-to-noise.
 This power spectrum can be fit to cosmological parameters.
 The data being shipped to Fermilab is about a petabyte and the final 3D map about 10 terabytes.
 Final as well as intermediate stage of the data should be made available to the collaboration, including members from China and France.
-We have no aversion to sharing the final 3D map with the scientific community but as this is a significant expense this is not part of the what is asked be funded here.
+We have no aversion to sharing the final 3D map with the scientific community but as this is a significant expense this is not part of the what is asked to be funded here.